rrvt/MakeApp/MakeApp/README.md

 The result is after a couple of false starts everything compiled and executed.

+### Update

+I added a help file template to the TestApp so that there is a start on a help document.
+I spent a fair amount of time trying to setup the Project Dependencies but the best that I could do is get the project list in the order that they should be compiled in the solution file.
+However, when one checks the depedencies Visual Studio there is not specific dependecies specified.

 ### Prerequisites

 Windows 7 or above.  visual Studio 2017 or above.